Inanna: In antiquity

 The Song of Songs bears strong similarities to the Sumerian love poems involving Inanna and Dumuzid, particularly in its usage of natural symbolism to represent the lovers' physicality. mentions Inanna's husband Dumuzid under his later East Semitic name Tammuz, and describes a group of women mourning Tammuz's death while sitting near the north gate of the Temple in Jerusalem.
 Marina Warner (a literary critic rather than Assyriologist) claims that early Christians in the Middle East assimilated elements of Ishtar into the cult of the Virgin Mary.
 She argues that the Syrian writers Jacob of Serugh and Romanos the Melodist both wrote laments in which the Virgin Mary describes her compassion for her son at the foot of the cross in deeply personal terms closely resembling Ishtar's laments over the death of Tammuz.
 However, broad comparisons between Tammuz and other dying gods are rooted in the work of James George Frazer and are regarded as a relic of less rigorous early 20th century Assyriology by more recent publications.

 The cult of Inanna/Ishtar also heavily influenced the cult of the Phoenician goddess Astarte.
-The Phoenicians introduced Astarte to the Greek islands of Cyprus and Cythera, where she either gave rise to or heavily influenced the Greek goddess Aphrodite.
+The Phoenicians introduced Astarte to the Greek islands of Cyprus and Cythera, where she either gave rise to or at least heavily influenced the Greek goddess Aphrodite.
 Aphrodite took on Inanna/Ishtar's associations with sexuality and procreation.
-Furthermore, she was known as Ourania (Οὐρανία), which means "heavenly", a title corresponding to Inanna's role as the Queen of Heaven.
+Furthermore, Aphrodite was known as Ourania (Οὐρανία), meaning "heavenly", corresponding to Inanna's role as the Queen of Heaven.

 Early artistic and literary portrayals of Aphrodite are extremely similar to Inanna/Ishtar.
-Aphrodite was also a warrior goddess; the second-century AD Greek geographer Pausanias records that, in Sparta, Aphrodite was worshipped as Aphrodite Areia, which means "warlike".
+Aphrodite was also a warrior goddess; the second-century CE Greek geographer Pausanias records that, in Sparta, Aphrodite was worshipped as Aphrodite Areia, which means "warlike".
 He also mentions that Aphrodite's most ancient cult statues in Sparta and on Cythera showed her bearing arms.
 Modern scholars note that Aphrodite's warrior-goddess aspects appear in the oldest strata of her worship and see it as an indication of her Near Eastern origins.
 Aphrodite also absorbed Ishtar's association with doves, which were sacrificed to her alone.
 The Greek word for "dove" was peristerá, which may be derived from the Semitic phrase peraḥ Ištar, meaning "bird of Ishtar".
 The myth of Aphrodite and Adonis is derived from the story of Inanna and Dumuzid.